Elenkosz/rivus/doc/overview.rst

 1. Extract data from :abbr:`OSM (OpenStreetMap)` (e.g. with the help of MapZen_)

-  - Extensive data preparation is needed for simplifying the geometrical structure of the vector layers. (*Currently, this work-flow is under maintenance.*)
+  - Extensive data preparation is needed for simplifying the geometrical structure of the vector layers. (*Currently, this workflow is under maintenance.*)
   - Example haag15_ illustrates an extended version of this method.

   .. note::

     Package OSMnx_ could be investigated, as it proposes a very convenient ``gdf_from_place`` function.
-And through a NetworkX_ graph a new, general and real-world friendly way of constructing input for :func:`crate_model()` could be implemented.
+    (Although it fetches one polygon, the source could serve as a good example.
+    Alternatively, the whole shapefile phase could be skipped, with its :func:`ox.graph_from_place('Manhattan, New York, USA', network_type='drive')` function.
+And the :file:`edge` could be calculated from that source.
+There are even some possibilities to simplify the resulting graph, which could be an alternative to the current ``skeletron`` based approach.
+    Furthermore, this package already solved the automated UTM code calculation so at least, that would be of great use for us.
     ::

       >>> osmnx as ox
       >>> city = ox.gdf_from_place('Berkeley, CA')
+      >>> city_xy = os.project_gdf(city)
+      >>> G = ox.graph_from_place('Manhattan, New York, USA', network_type='drive'

-2. Create vector layers and data manually with a GIS editor.
+2. Create vector layers manually with a GIS editor.
 (E.g. QGIS_)

   - Rather applicable for smaller research areas.
   - Mind the snapping settings for vertices and edges!